azkwsr/solaar/README.md

 Solaar
 ==========

-A Ruby gem to calculate the 24 solar terms ("ki" in Japanese) until 2099.
+A Ruby gem to calculate the 24 solar terms ("24節気" in Japanese) until 2099.

 Installation
 -------------